Sierra Chart Futures Order Routing Service With Data

 - Real-time or delayed basic price data (Upcoming).

-To have this trading panel activated for your Sierra Chart account, request this through an Account Support Ticket.
+By default this web-based trading panel is enabled for all Sierra Chart accounts.
+To have it deactivated for your Sierra Chart account, request this through an Account Support Ticket.

 The web-based trading panel can be logged into at the same time while Sierra Chart is connected to the same service.
 You can connect to it as many times as you require from as many devices as you require.
 There are no restrictions.